Ah, cardio. We love to hate it, and hate to love it.

 - Five-minute easy warm-down

-If you could only do one, what is the most effective cardio tool in the gym?
+what is the most effective cardio tool in the gym?

 The treadmill is arguably the most effective cardio tool in the gym.
 The treadmill is weight bearing, safe, requires a variable amount oxygen to complete the task at hand, and is very versatile.